AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.
+   * - ``pnm:bigendian``
+     - int
+     - If nonzero, the PNM file is big-endian (the default is little-endian).
+   * - ``pnm:pfmflip``
+      - int
+      - If this configuration hint is present and is zero, the automatic vertical flipping of PFM image will be disabled (i.e., scanline 0 will really be the first one stored in the file).
+If nonzero (the default), float PFM files will store scanline 0 as the last scanline in the file (i.e. the visual "top" of the image).

 **Configuration settings for PNM output**